desfolio/WhatCentury/README.md

 # Direction
-## Write a program to get the century from a year.
+## Write a program to determine the century of a given year.
 Example:
 - Input year: 2020
 - Output: 21